Introduction to DevSecOps with GitLab CI/CD

 Q.: What is DevSecOps, and how does it differ from traditional DevOps?

-A.: DevSecOps is an approach that integrates security practices into the DevOps workflow, ensuring that security is a part of the entire development process rather than a separate step at the end.
-Unlike traditional DevOps, which often treats security as an afterthought, DevSecOps focuses on automating security checks, shifting them left in the development cycle, and involving developers in security tasks from the beginning.
+A.: DevSecOps integrates security practices into the DevOps workflow, ensuring security is part of the entire development process rather than a separate step at the end.
+Traditional DevOps often treats security as an afterthought.
+DevSecOps focuses on automating security checks, shifting them left in the development cycle, and involving developers in security tasks from the beginning.

 Question 2.

-Q.: Why is DevSecOps important in today’s software development landscape?
+Q.: Why is DevSecOps important in modern software development?

 A.: DevSecOps is crucial in modern software development because security threats are ever-present and constantly evolving.
-To balance the need for rapid software delivery with security, organizations must adopt DevSecOps practices.
-It helps identify and address vulnerabilities early, reducing the risk of security breaches and ensuring that security is integral to the development process.
+To balance rapid software delivery with security, organizations must adopt DevSecOps practices.
+It helps identify and address vulnerabilities early, reducing the risk of security breaches and ensuring security is integral to the development process.

 Question 3.